Forks Township, Northampton County, Pennsylvania: Transportation

 As of 2015, there were 88.35 mi of public roads in Forks Township, of which 23.78 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 64.57 mi were maintained by the township.

-Pennsylvania Route 611 is the only numbered highway traversing Forks Township.
-It runs north-to-south through the township along the Delaware River.
+Pennsylvania Route 611 transverses Forks Township, running north-to-south through the township along the Delaware River.
 Other local roads of note include Bushkill Drive, Frost Hollow Road, Kesslersville Road, Knox Avenue/Sullivan Trail, Newlins Road, Richmond Road, Uhler Road, and Zucksville Road.